-Our mobile phones are often the key to our day to day lives.
-We use them to travel, work, socialise and pay for things.
+Our mobile phones are often the key to our day-to-day lives.
+We use them to travel, work, socialize and pay for things.
 The consequences of a stolen phone can be far more dangerous than a large phone bill.
 Our phones are incredibly sophisticated devices that contain staggering amounts of personal information.
 If someone with malicious intent can access that information, you are in for quite an ordeal.

 If your mobile phone has been stolen recently, here are a few things you can do.

 You must let your network provider know that your device has been stolen.
 The provider can block the device for you and stop anyone else from hacking into it.
 You can also ask the provider for the phone’s identification number and offer this to the police to find the phone.
 If you wait to tell your provider, they may still charge you for any unauthorized calls.